-Kenjgewin Teg offers college and university accredited programs, trades training, pre-employment training programs, school support services, professional development workshops and general interest learning.
+Kenjgewin Teg offers college and university accredited programs, trades training, pre-employment training programs, professional development workshops and general interest learning.
 In 2016, it launched Ontario’s first immersion-based early childhood educator program that is grounded in an Indigenous world view.
-The program is offered in partnership with Canadore College and incorporates learning in the Ojibwe language (Anishinaabemowin).
+The program is a collaboration with Canadore College and incorporates learning in the Ojibwe language.
 The Anishinabek Skills, Innovation and Research Centre opened in 2019.
-The facility focuses on trades skill development and has a fully equipped welding shop along with classrooms.
-Students can be tested on-site for certain certifications.
+The facility focuses on trades skill development and features a fully equipped welding shop.
 The centre identifies and responds to labour needs in the Sudbury-Manitoulin region.

 • Standalone Programs: Kenjgewin Teg offers its own accredited programs through the Indigenous Advanced Education and Skills Council.

 • Indigenous Education: Through partnerships with colleges and universities, students can access accredited programs in Indigenous teacher education, Anishinaabemowin early childhood education and more.